Robert Thomas Hennemeyer

-Robert Thomas Hennemeyer (December 1, 1925 Chicago, Illinois - August 21, 2017 Bethesda, Maryland) “embarked on an illustrious thirty-five year career” in 1952 when he entered the US Foreign Service.
+Robert Thomas Hennemeyer (December 1, 1925 Chicago, Illinois - August 21, 2017 Bethesda, Maryland) was a diplomat for the United States for 35 years starting in 1952.

-Hennemeyer served as Consul General in Germany twice and was the US Ambassador in The Gambia (1984-1986).
+Hennemeyer served as consul general in Germany twice and was the US ambassador in The Gambia (1984-1986).
 He taught at the US Naval Academy.
 While in Tanganyika, he was taken hostage “during an army mutiny in then Tanganyika and narrowly escaped being executed by firing squad.”

-He received his Bachelors and master's degrees at the University of Chicago and studied at Oxford University.
+He received his bachelor's degree and master's degrees at the University of Chicago and studied at Oxford University.